neilk/octopress/source/_posts/2000-06-01-abigails-regex-to-test-for-prime-numbers.markdown

 comments: true
 categories: perl regex prime math
 ---
-The prolific Perl hacker who goes by "Abigail" was famous for posting enigmatic but ingenious one-liner scripts in her signatures on newsgroups.
+The prolific Perl hacker [Abigail](http://abigail.be/) is famous for posting enigmatic but ingenious one-liner scripts in her signatures on newsgroups.

 Here's one that blew my mind, from [comp.lang.perl.misc](http://diswww.mit.edu/bloom-picayune.mit.edu/perl/10138):